Claiming compensation for medical negligence

 You should receive a client care letter.
 This will set out the firm’s fees and procedures.

-If you feel unsure about how your case is funded or how much you might have to pay, ask your solicitor.
+Ask your solicitor how your case will be funded or how much you might have to pay.

 Your solicitor must update you regularly on costs and progress.